-Students wishing to be admitted to the nursing major must be admitted to the university as a degree-seeking student.
+Students wishing to be admitted to the nursing major must be admitted to the university as a degreeseeking student.
 Admission to Averett University does not guarantee acceptance into the School of Nursing.
-The following criteria must be met to be considered for admission to the nursing major:

 Application forms for admission to the nursing major may be obtained from the office of the School of Nursing at the Riverview campus.
 Students desiring to enroll in a fall semester must submit a completed application by March 1st of that same year.
 The School of Nursing faculty approves admission to the nursing major.
 The review of the pre-licensure applicant is based on the following criteria: